 Mr. Jose Mata started his journey in the criminal justice system at the age of 8 years old.
-Mr. Mata was raised in a single parent household where his mother held multiple jobs to provide for him and his five siblings.
+He was raised in a single parent household where his mother held multiple jobs to provide for him and his five siblings.
 Mr. Mata had no father figure in his home and because his mother was always working, he and his siblings were often left to fend for themselves.
 Mr. Mata found himself in a situation where he was embarrassed to go to school and socialize with other children because he would be bullied and teased for being poor.
-The pressures to fit in led Mr. Mata to commit thefts at clothing and shoe stores.
+The pressure to fit in led Mr. Mata to commit thefts at clothing and shoe stores.
 At the age of nine Mr. Mata was taken from his mother and put into a juvenile placement program.
-While at the placement program, Mr. Mata continued to get bullied.
-Since he was only nine years old, Mr. Mata was transitioned from placement into the foster care system, where he was away from his mother and siblings for six years.
-At the age of 16, Mr. Mata was reunited with his mother and came back to live in the city of Oakland.
-He describes his transition back to Oakland as a culture shock.
-Mr. Mata became intrenched in gang culture and his criminal activity along with run-ins with law enforcement increased.
-Mr. Mata found himself in and out of juvenile halls and placement programs.
-His criminal behavior continued into adult hood.
-Mr. Mata began selling drugs and other items to keep up his lifestyle.
-He found himself in and out of county jails and has had a total of seven state prison commitments.
-Mr. Mata describes his most recent prison stay as the "hardest term" he has ever had.
-While in custody, Mr. Mata began to reflect on his life and where his decisions had gotten him.
-He made a conscious decision to change, not only for himself, but for his family.
-For the first time, Mr. Mata took his participation in in-custody programing seriously.
-He participated and completed the fire fighter program, substance abuse treatment, anger management and family reunification courses.
+He subsequently was transitioned from placement into the foster care system.

-Prior to his release from custody, Mr. Mata was introduced to The Alameda County Probation Department through the Post Release Community Supervision (PRCS) Pathways program.
-Mr. Mata participated in prerelease case planning video conferences and worked closely with Deputy Eaglin to formulate a plan to make his transition from a custody setting back into the community seamless.
-Mr. Mata completed both the BOSS and La Familia employment programs.
+His criminal activity continued into adulthood and he has had a total of seven state prison commitments.
+During his last prison sentence, Mr. Mata participated in the fire fighter program, substance abuse treatment, anger management and family reunification, and he was introduced to ACPD through the PRCS Pathways program.
+After his release, Mr. Mata completed both the BOSS and La Familia employment programs.
 His commitment to his rehabilitation ultimately lead to him obtaining full-time employment with the Alameda County Probation Department as a Program Worker at the Juvenile Justice Center.
-Mr. Mata also received early termination from PRCS as a reward for his hard work and dedication to change.